SLIBIO/SLib-Doc/source/Guides/UIComponents/ScrollView/Index.rst

 XML attributes
 ==================

-You can check the attributes at View's :ref:`view-attribute`
+See more details at View's :ref:`view-attribute`